nasa/cumulus-docs/docs/deployment.md

 If you don't want to set environment variables, [access keys can be stored locally via the AWS CLI.](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

-_Make sure you've updated your actual envionment variables before proceeding (e.g., if sourcing from a file, re-source the file)._
+_Make sure you've updated your actual environment variables before proceeding (e.g., if sourcing from a file, re-source the file)._

 #### Configure Cumulus stack